 The act of transcribing words in to another language is called translation.

 The original text is called the source and the translated text is called the target.

 Likewise, the original language is called the source language and the language to be translated into is called the target language.

 For example, when translating English to Japanese, the source language is English and the target language is Japanese.

 Difficulties in translation include the unique wording of each language and finding one word in the target language to match each word in the source language.
-An example of the latter problem involves ideas that can be expressed in one word in the source language requiring multiple words in the target language.
+An example of the latter problem involves ideas that can be expressed in one word in the source language but require multiple words in the target language.
 Conversely, multiple words with somewhat different meanings in the source language may have only one common translation in the target language.
-The range of a word’s meaning may also differ in both languages.
+The range of a word’s meaning may also differ or overlap in both languages.

 The person who wants the text translated may be convinced that the text is incomplete if they did not write it.
 However, when the person who wrote the text wants it translated, they know what they are trying to express so they may feel discontent when the translated text is not what they expected.
 Therefore, it makes the translation process smoother when the text is checked again by the person who wrote it to make sure each sentence is structured correctly and the subjects are clear.

 These services are offered at total monthly prices based on the number of words and characters for fees of 10,000JPY or more.

 This eliminates the need to confirm the estimate to every order.

 The total bill is delivered at the end of the month.